-The Freckled Indian book seeks to help children be proud of who they are and increase their confidence in their identity.
+The Journey of the Freckled Indian seeks to help children be proud of who they are and increase their confidence in their identity.
 The books help to spread a message of belief and pride in yourself and your culture.

 A young girl is growing up in two worlds; suburban western culture, and Native American culture.
 Even though her family tells her to be confident in who she is and not let anyone challenge it, she struggles to be confident in her identity.
 The book series follows her journey as she comes to understand and make sense of her heritage and be confident in who she is.